What should female English teachers wear in Thailand?

 Can female English teachers in Thailand wear trousers?

-When in doubt as a female English teacher in Thailand, go the conservative route and that will almost always serve you in good stead.
-Hope that helps?
+In other words, when in doubt as a female English teacher in Thailand, go the conservative route and that will almost always serve you in good stead.